Breadcrumb

 1. EEOC Internship Program.
 The EEOC Internship Program provides current high school, college, graduate, doctorate, or law students with the opportunity to gain unpaid (volunteer), hands-on experience with the Agency for a short period.
 Participants may or may not receive college credit.

-2. EEOC Volunteer Program.
-The EEOC Volunteer Program provides non-student volunteers with unpaid experience with the Agency.
+2. EEOC Volunteer The EEOC Volunteer Program provides non-student volunteers with unpaid experience with the Agency.
 In some cases, these volunteers may receive a stipend or be paid by other external organizations, but receive no salary from the EEOC.

 Interns and volunteers work closely with experienced attorneys and specialists on a variety of diverse assignments.
 Intern work assignments include legal research and writing, research and analysis of public policy developments, correspondence with Commission stakeholders on a range of discrimination-related issues, and assistance with charge intake and investigations.